The Cat Vaccine Shortage

 Vets have always strongly encouraged cat owners to see the value in the regular checkup itself.
 From our perspective, these get more and more important as a cat ages, but often it’s still the F3 vaccine reminder that prompts the visit.

-At Walkerville, we’re encouraging cats to still come in for their check if they haven’t had one in the past 12 months.
-We’ll give them a full physical, plus an optional blood test.
-Later, when the vaccine is available, we’ll only charge the difference if no new checkup is required.
+At Walkerville, we were encouraging cats to still come in for their check if they hadn’t had one in the past 12 months.
+We gave them a full physical, plus an optional blood test.
+Later, when the vaccines became available, we only charged the difference if no new checkup was required.

-Our attention to hygiene and quarantine means the risk of in-clinic infection is very low.
-Indeed, to our knowledge, it has never happened!
+Our attention to hygiene and quarantine means the risk of in-clinic infection was very low.
+Indeed, to our knowledge, it never happened!

 Will My Cat Need A Booster?

-A common question is what we will do when vaccines are plentiful again.
+A common question is what to do when vaccines are plentiful again.
 After a delay in vaccination, it is customary to need to give two boosters 4 weeks apart to reestablish immunity.

 Whether this will be necessary will depend on the time delay, but also the needs of each cat.
 There are no hard and fast rules, but a good guideline would be as follows: